-Medicaid-Audit of Medicaid Eligibility Determinations for States in Cycle 1 of CMS's PERM Review
+Audit of Medicaid Components for States in Cycle 1 of CMS's PERM Review

-The Improper Payments Information Act of 2002 requires the heads of Federal agencies to annually review programs they administer to identify programs that may be susceptible to significant improper payments and estimate the amount of improper payments.
+The Improper Payments Information Act of 2002 requires the heads of Federal agencies to annually review programs they administer in order to identify programs that may be susceptible to significant improper payments and estimate the amount of improper payments.
 The Medicaid program has been identified as a program at risk for significant improper payments.
 CMS developed the Payment Error Rate Measurement (PERM) program to measure improper payments in the Medicaid program.
-In 2017, CMS published a new final rule implementing changes to PERM and Medicaid Eligibility Quality Control (MEQC) programs.
-These changes aimed to reduce State burden, improve program integrity, and promote State accountability through policy and operational improvements to the PERM and MEQC programs.
 PERM produces an improper payment rate based on reviews of the fee-for-service, managed care, and eligibility components of Medicaid.
-We will assess the adequacy of the PERM program by determining whether the Federal contractor conducted eligibility reviews in accordance with Federal PERM requirements.
+In 2017, CMS published a new, final rule implementing substantive changes to the PERM program that, among other things, were aimed at improving program integrity and promoting State accountability through policy and operational improvements.
+We will assess the adequacy of the PERM program by determining the accuracy of determinations for the eligibility, fee-for-service, and managed care components of the PERM error rate.

 |Announced or Revised||Agency||Title||Component||Report Number(s)||Expected Issue Date (FY)|